AntonovAlexander/catalogue_perf_mechs/README.md

 * stage of the system life cycle (both statically and dynamically),
 * degree of automation (manually, fully automatically, and everything in between).

-In general sense, these approaches designate useful "computational effects" addressed by various optimization mechanisms.
-Also, they provide potential directions for generation of new mechanisms that improve density, regularity of computations, their scaling, decongestion, and adapt them to given physical and/or platform capabilities and constraints.
+These approaches designate useful "computational effects" addressed by various optimization mechanisms.
+Also, they provide potential directions for generation of new mechanisms that improve density, regularity of computations, facilitate their scalability, decongestion, and intensification.
+Knowledge of these generic approaches can assist in both making computational artifacts "implementation-friendly" in general and adapt them to specific physical and/or platform capabilities and constraints.
 (Micro)Architectures are understood mostly as practical compositions of these mechanisms.

 These approaches have been formulated as **Strategies of Computational Process Synthesis (SCPS)**.
 Preliminary version of the catalogue was published in previous works [1, 2].